-LIT will undertake activities to ensure sound management of the project & will perform the duties of authorizing officer & coordinator of the project and will lead the Management WP.
-LIT will also contribute to the Library Training WP- the Library Staff Development Strategy for the project, specifically- the design & implementation of the LNSS modular curriculum in partnership with EU partners UTBV, UOC and TPG.
+LIT undertook relevant activities to ensure sound management of the project & performed the duties of authorizing officer & coordinator of the project and led the Management WP.
+LIT also contributed to the Library Training WP- the Library Staff Development Strategy for the project, specifically- the design & implementation of the LNSS modular curriculum in partnership with EU partners UTBV, UOC and TPG.

-LIT will also lead the Online Module WP given their experience of delivering e-content from previous projects.
-UTBV will lead the Preparation WP in the project-needs analysis, competency mapping and both UTBV & UOC will also lead the LNSS modular Curriculum training and piloting implementation as will other EU partners.
-UOC have specific responsibility for & lead the needs analysis regarding Electronic Library Services & will champion and develop the Consortium Digital and Electronic Strategy & will work closely with LIT who lead the Electronic Resources WP.
+LIT also led the Online Module WP given their experience of delivering e-content from previous projects.
+UTBV led the Preparation WP in the project-needs analysis, competency mapping and both UTBV & UOC led the LNSS modular Curriculum training and piloting implementation as did other EU partners.
+UOC had specific responsibility for & led the needs analysis regarding Electronic Library Services & championed and developed the Consortium Digital and Electronic Strategy & worked closely with LIT who led the Electronic Resources WP.

-PC institutions in WB will be involved in the design, pilot, evaluation, accreditation & dissemination of the LNSS project and LNSS Curriculum.
-A vital role of PC institutions will be, in particular, supported by LIT as Coordinator & EU partners regarding practical aspects of the project – the creation of new roles in each PC institution – the Library Access Liaison Librarian role, Subject Liaison Librarian role and each PC institution will have two representatives on the Project Management Committee (PMC) and two representatives on each of the Working Groups of the Project- DSWG, LTWG, OMWG, EWG.
+PC institutions in WB were involved in the design, pilot, evaluation, accreditation & dissemination of the LNSS project and LNSS Curriculum.
+The vital role of PC institutions was, in particular, supported by LIT as Coordinator & EU partners regarding practical aspects of the project – the creation of new roles in each PC institution – the Library Access Liaison Librarian role, Subject Liaison Librarian role and each PC institution has two representatives on the Project Management Committee (PMC) and two representatives on each of the Working Groups of the Project- DSWG, LTWG, OMWG, EWG.

-In allocating resources for each activity to ensure project ownership we have been mindful of those carrying greater workload in WP’s as well as expertise required to complete tasks.
-LIT as Coordinator have been allocated the greater portion of resources due to extra risk & responsibility & this principle is reflected also in WP leaders UTBV (Preparation + Training), UOC (Training + Quality WP’s), TPG (Didactic & Scientific WP + Online Platform) & KBBI (Dissemination & Exploitation).
-TPG will create the LNSS Online Platform.
-Equipment resources are important for PC institutions & PC’s have been allocated much needed equipment resources for the upgrading of Libraries.
+In allocating resources for each activity to ensure project ownership we were mindful of those carrying greater workload in WP’s as well as expertise required to complete tasks.
+LIT as Coordinator were allocated the greater portion of resources due to extra risk & responsibility & this principle is reflected also in WP leaders UTBV (Preparation + Training), UOC (Training + Quality WP’s), TPG (Didactic & Scientific WP + Online Platform) & KBBI (Dissemination & Exploitation).
+Equipment resources are important for PC institutions & PC’s were allocated much needed equipment resources for the upgrading of their respective Libraries.